Watch all RedisConf 2021 sessions on demand

 Memory bottlenecks were an issue as well.
 The company’s pre-sharded solution maxed out at 16 endpoints of 244GB, which limited its ability to scale.
 And maintaining a completely redundant infrastructure for high availability was far too costly under the current configuration.
 It was clear Etermax needed a new solution.

 “In some cases, we were even getting to 95% CPU utilization,” Garcia says.
-“It would have been impossible to scale to 25 million daily users with any solution other than Redis Enterprise.”
+“It would have been impossible to scale to 25 million daily users with any solution other than Redis Enterprise Cloud.”

-Additionally, Redis Enterprise’s in-memory replication and auto-failover features solved Etermax’s availability issues.
+Additionally, Redis Enterprise Cloud’s in-memory replication and auto-failover features solved Etermax’s availability issues.
 The company, which had been performing just one backup per day due to the prohibitive costs of standing up fully redundant infrastructure, was able to dramatically improve reliability for its users without adding expensive hardware.

 In addition to using Redis as a persistent database, the gaming company leverages Redis’ many features and data types for advanced functionality throughout its gaming operations, including:

-To that end, one feature of enterprise-grade Redis from Redis Labs that Etermax is currently exploring is its built-in integration with Flash storage.
+To that end, one feature of a fully-managed, enterprise-grade Redis that Etermax is currently exploring is its built-in integration with Flash storage.
 By storing inactive user data on cost- effective Flash-based SSDs rather than more expensive RAM, Etermax can continue to reduce its applications’ operational costs—it’s expecting to reduce its AWS infrastructure costs by 70%—without compromising responsiveness.